 Mr. Hogan has a Bachelor of Science in Electrical Engineering from the University of New Brunswick and holds an ICD.D designation from the Institute of Corporate Directors and a Professional Engineer designation from APEGA (Lifetime Member).

-Ms. Kaiser is the VP, Corporate Development for BOWEN Group, a national workforce solutions firm, where she brings over 25 years of experience to the role.
+Ms. Kaiser is Vice-President, Corporate Development for BOWEN Group, a national workforce solutions firm, where she brings over 25 years of experience to the role.
 Previously, she was the Interim President and Chief Operating Officer for MacKay CEO Forums, and for nine years, she was the Chief Operating Officer for Sierra Systems.

-Mr. Mike Maxwell joined the Alberta Electric System Operator Board in October 2017 and is the Chair of the Governance Nominations committee.
-Mr. Maxwell is also a member of the Audit committee.
+Mr. Mike Maxwell joined the Alberta Electric System Operator Board in October 2017 and is the Chair of the Governance Nominations Committee.
+Mr. Maxwell is also a member of the Audit Committee.

-Mr. Maxwell is currently the Vice President, Infrastructure and Chief Information Officer at the YYC Calgary Airport.
+Mr. Maxwell is currently the Vice-President, Infrastructure and Chief Information Officer at the YYC Calgary Airport.
 There, he ensures that this piece of major transportation infrastructure is managed and operated in a safe, secure and reliable manner, leveraging technology and facilities to deliver operational efficiency and exceptional passenger experiences.

 Prior to his current role, Mr. Maxwell worked elsewhere in the aviation industry, leading the technology practice at the Halifax, Nova Scotia and Minneapolis/Saint Paul, Minnesota airports.
 He began his career in industrial inspection services, working in power-generating plants on the Canadian East Coast.
 His career also encompasses work in nuclear and coal-fired power plants, where he became involved in information technology.
 He holds large-enterprise experience as well, having worked for large direct-marketing retailers in Oregon, Ohio and Maine.